 - Excels at unblocking geo-restricted sites and services

-Surfshark operates around 1,700 servers in 63 countries.
+Surfshark is an excellent budget alternative.
+It operates around 3,200 servers in 95+ countries.
 Importantly, it doesn’t store any traffic logs at all, meaning it can’t divulge details of your activities even if asked to.
-It includes plenty of powerful security features such as a kill switch, 256-bit encryption, DNS and IPv6 leak protection, and a malware-scanner.
+It includes plenty of powerful security features such as a kill switch, 256-bit encryption, DNS and IPv6 leak protection, and a malware scanner.
 There’s even a NoBorders mode that lets you bypass country-wide blocking in places like China.
 Surfshark accepts three different cryptocurrencies (Ethereum, Ripple, and Bitcoin), allowing you to register anonymously.

-This service’s speeds are high enough for most purposes and it boasts excellent unblocking capabilities, two characteristics that make it perfect for streaming.
+This service’s speeds are some of the fastest I’ve seen and it boasts excellent unblocking capabilities, two characteristics that make it perfect for streaming.
 Surfshark allows users any number of connections, giving you the freedom to browse privately, anywhere, on any device you like.
 Support staff can be reached day or night over live chat.

 - Logless VPN with strong security and anonymous payment options